daguenther/Z2A/Procedures/Staff.md

 * SC1: 2 hours per month
 * SC2: 1 hour per month

-These workshops are put on by SC - 3 or 4.
+These workshops are put on by SC3 or 4.